elabit/robotmk/DEVELOPMENT.md

 In the VS Code terminal you see the CMK site starting.
 This takes some minutes (at least on my aged Mac).
-During this step, all relevant files for Robotmk get [lsynced](https://axkibe.github.io/lsyncd/) (V1)/symlinked (V1) into the version specific folder of the CMK Docker container.
+During this step, all relevant files for Robotmk get symlinked into the version specific folder of the CMK Docker container.

 **Don't try to install the Robotmk MKP into this container!
 All files are already there!**

-If lsyncd is not running, do this by hand: `lsyncd .lsyncd`

 The devcontainer is ready now.
-Open the Checmk login page on http://127.0.0.1:5000
+Open the Checmk login page on http://127.0.0.1:5000.

 ### Bash conveniences

 user | alias source | from | linked by